dustywhite7/Econ8310/SlidesCode/12 - Bayesian Statistics III.md

 What if we want to be able to look at specific contexts?

-We write quick function and are off to the races!
+We write a quick function and are off to the races!

 ---